Battle of Black Mingo

 The Battle of Black Mingo was a skirmish during the American Revolution.
-It took place in September 1780 in the vicinity of Dollard's Tavern at Willtown near Rhems, South Carolina.
-General Francis Marion attacked and scattered a contingent of Loyalist troops that had been left to secure the region by Colonel Banastre Tarleton after his destructive march through the area.
+It took place in September 29, 1780 in the vicinity of Dollard's Tavern (also known as Red House) at Willtown near Rhems, South Carolina.

+General Francis Marion leading Revolutionary forces attacked and scattered a contingent of Loyalist troops that had been left to secure the region by British Colonel Banastre Tarleton after his destructive march through the area.

 The Loyalists, under Colonel John Coming Ball, were driven into Black Mingo swamp after suffering significant casualties.

+“Mingo” is a Chickasaw word for “chief.”

 Background

-A company of militia was placed under the command of Brigadier General Francis Marion in the wake of the Battle of Ramsour's Mill.
-Marion then engaged in a series of guerrilla actions to harry elements of the British force and its Loyalist supporters.
-Following their victory at Camden the British sent out contingents to secure the countryside and capture prominent Revolutionary leaders like Marion.
-These activities reduced company morale, and the hunt for Marion caused men to leave his company, until he only had about 60 left and was forced to retreat into hiding in the swamps of the border between North and South Carolina.
+Following the defeat of General Horatio Gates’ Continental Army regulars by British forces at the Battle of Camden on August 16, 1780, organized military opposition to British occupation all but ceased in the South.

+In the aftermath of the British victory, armed Loyalist contingents of between 200-250 men were deployed to secure the countryside to suppress Patriot guerrilla activity, including that of General Francis Marion’s irregular fighting units.

+On September 3, Marion and his 50-man mounted company attacked the Loyalist forces near the Little Pee Dee River, routing their 45-man advance guard.
+The next day at dawn, Marion’s men charged the Loyalist militia, drawing their 200 men into an ambush and dispersing them.